jszmajda/pivotal_reporting/README.md

 You'll get four sections: Discussion Items, Story Bullets, PPU Table, and In Progress.
-The first two are specific to my team's process (we pre- and post- estimate stories to improve our estimation process and create a feedback loop for productuion tokens).
+The first two are specific to my team's process (we pre- and post- estimate stories to improve our estimation process and create a feedback loop for production tokens).
 The PPU Table and In Progress sections are probably generically useful.

 #### The PPU Table